Nuitka/Nuitka-website/site/posts/nuitka-release-25.rst

    formatting.

 -  **Release Process:** Updated the release script tests for Debian and PyPI to use the correct runner names.
-(Changed in 2.4.1 already)
+(Changed in 2.4.1 already.

 -  **UI:** Disabled progress bar locking, as Nuitka currently doesn't utilize threads.